hegworks/tanim/docs/tanim-wiki.md

 ### Curve

 A sequence contains one or more curves depending on the field type.
-See [Supported Types](supported-types.md) for the curve count per type.
+For example, a `float` has 1 curve, a `glm::vec3` has 3 curves (x, y, z), and a `glm::quat` has 5 curves (w, x, y, z, spins).
+See [Supported Types](supported-types.md) for the complete list with curve counts and type-specific behaviors.

 Each curve contains keyframes that define the animation over time.